 Legalization of University Documents

-- Legalization may be necessary after a student has been selected for participation and is asked to submit university documents from first university degree for the admission process at Danube University Krems (as coordinating institution of MARIHE programme).
+- Legalization may be necessary after a student has been selected for participation and is asked to submit university documents from the first university degree for the admission process at Danube University Krems (as coordinating institution of MARIHE).

-- Legalization requirements depend on the country where the university documents have been issued.
+- The legalization requirements depend on the country where the university documents have been issued.
 For more information, see the information provided on the website of Danube University Krems, section on Legalization of foreign documents.

-Special information for applicants with university degree from a university in China:
+Special information for applicants with an university degree from a university in China:

 - In addition to legalization, applicants with university documents from China must provide a certificate from the Academic Evaluation Center ("Akademische Prüfstelle" - APS) in China.
 This requirement does not apply to the application process, but only to the admission process thereafter.